kensanata/spellcasters/Wogan.md

 **Silent paws** (2) grants you and your pack (up to twenty people) the ability to run silently for 8h, if and only if you're not wearing metal armour.

+**Wolf howl** (2) is a supernatural howl that alerts all the wolves within a mile or two.
+These wolves understand the short message you have sent and act upon it, if they can.
+In forests, mountains, ruins, savannas, or swamps 3d6 wolves appear in 10min and stay for up to an hour, if you want (HD 2+1 AC 7 1d6 F1 MV 18).

 **Ice gate** (3) weakens the veil of the world separating Jötunheim from your current realm anywhere within 20ft of you.
 You can fill this